Pfister's local-global principle for Azumaya algebras with involution: -Signatures of hermitian forms

 \begin{lemma} Let $T$ be a quadratic \'etale $R$-algebra with standard involution $\vt$.
 Let $h$ be a hermitian form over $(T,\vt)$.
 Then, for every $\alpha \in \Sper R$, $\sign^\CM_\alpha h=0$ implies $\sign_\alpha \Tr_{T/R} (h)=0$. \end{lemma}

 \begin{proof} Note that $(T,\vt)$ is an Azumaya algebra with involution over $R$ and that $\vt\ox\id$ is the standard involution on $T\ox_R k(\alpha)$ by Remark~\ref{rem-first-0}.
 In particular, signatures are defined, and by the definition of signatures for central simple algebras with involution, the form $h \ox_R k(\alpha)$ has signature $0$ at the unique ordering on $k(\alpha)$.
-Writing $h \ox_R k(\alpha)\simeq \vf \perp 0$, where $\vf$ is nonsingular and $0$ is the zero form of appropriate rank, cf. \cite[Proposition~A.3]{A-U-PS}, it follows that $\vf$ has signature $0$ at the unique ordering on $k(\alpha)$, and thus is weakly hyperbolic by \cite[Theorem~4.1]{L-U} (or \cite[Theorem~6.5]{B-U}).
+Writing $h \ox_R k(\alpha)\simeq \vf \perp 0$, where $\vf$ is nonsingular and $0$ is the zero form of appropriate rank, cf. \cite[Proposition~A.3]{A-U-PS}, it follows that $\vf$ has signature $0$ at the unique ordering on $k(\alpha)$, and thus is weakly hyperbolic (i.e., $\ell\x\vf$ is hyperbolic for some $\ell\in \N$) by \cite[Theorem~4.1]{L-U} (or \cite[Theorem~6.5]{B-U}).